The availability of garbage collection can lead to a more natural

 echo/0 echoes Prolog terms until it reads an end-of-file character.

-It uses a failure-driven loop to recover inaccessible heap space.
+It uses a failure-driven loop to recover inaccessible global stack space.

 is automatically reclaimed by the failure of each iteration.